magomimmo/modern-cljs/doc/second-edition/tutorial-22.md

 This is very interesting: whenever a component derefs a `ratom`, it automagically re-renders itself.
-Even this statement is not totally true, because a Reagent component re/renders itself when it derefs a `ratom` only if the internal value of the `ratom` is not [identical](https://github.com/reagent-project/reagent/pull/143) to the previous one.
+Even this statement is not totally true, because a Reagent component re-renders itself when it derefs a `ratom` only if the internal value of the `ratom` is not [identical](https://github.com/reagent-project/reagent/pull/143) to the previous one.